vi/tcpsocks/README.md

     l

 tcpsocks allow interactive control of connections: you can list then and kill (by specifying fd).
 When listing, it prints uploaded/downloaded bytes for each connection.

+tcpsocks does not require configuration expect of command line parameters.

 You can't limit connection speed, use [tcplim](https://github.com/vi/tcplim) for this.